NandhiniK-27/Flight-Fare-Prediction/README.md

 ## Dataset

-The model has been trained with a dataset having 14 attributes and over 3 million+ data points.
+The model has been trained with a dataset having 14 attributes and over 300 k+ data points.

 • Price : The Price of the ticket.